Dr. Joy E. Hecht

 photographer

 My professional life is devoted to work on environmental issues in the developing world.
 I am something of a data geek, and derive great pleasure from analyzing tangled problems through the application of logic and numbers.
-I've had a chance to do that in many contexts and many parts of the world, and I usually even get paid for it, so I consider myself quite lucky.
+I've had a chance

 I've always been a graphic designer "on the side," dating back to the days of x-acto knives, rubylith, and transfer type.
 Since I bought my first digital camera, I've also done a lot of photography.
 Recently, I'm returning to my early interests in graphic design, looking for design opportunities wherever I can find them.
 You can see some of the results by clicking on the "photography and graphics" link to the left.